We have third-party security personnel at some of our sites, including Trail, Antamina, Carmen de Andacollo and Quebrada Blanca.

 We regularly monitor our sites for the potential presence of artisanal or small-scale miners on or adjacent to our operations, particularly in Chile.
 Should these instances occur, our approach focuses on the improvement of health, safety and the environment as well as the community impacts of small-scale mining extraction.
 These efforts help strengthen the livelihoods of these miners by providing guidance on occupational safety and best practices, in collaboration with the government.
 Such activities also seek to establish agreements between the small-scale miners and the government on security, mining and rehabilitation.

 Teck undertakes specific multidisciplinary human rights impact assessments every two years with our operations to identify local issues of potential human rights risk.
 Teck has further integrated the consideration of human rights into our ongoing assessments of social risk and social management plans as part of our SMART Framework.
 Teck continues to focus corporate policy, guidance and best practice development on those human rights issues most salient to the company.

 Human Rights Management During Exploration

-Prior to entering a country to conduct exploration activities, we assess a range of risks associated with operating in each jurisdiction including those relating to:
+Prior to entering a country to conduct exploration activities, we assess a range of social risks associated with operating in each jurisdiction, including those relating to:

-Based on the results of these assessments, a decision is made as to whether it is appropriate for us to pursue exploration activities in a given location.
+Based on the results of these assessments, we decide whether it is appropriate for us to pursue exploration activities in a given location.

-Our approval process for new projects and major investments integrates human rights considerations from the start.
-As a result, human rights issues are taken into consideration during project design, evaluation and decision-making.
+Our approval process for new projects and major investments integrates social risk considerations, including risks to human rights, from the start.
+As a result, social and human rights issues are taken into consideration during project design, evaluation and decision-making.

 Human Rights Management in Joint Ventures